Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Attack Framework

+The first constraint corresponds to the attacker only being able to add in an $\epsilon$ fraction of poisoned points; the second constraint corresponds to the defender fitting the anomaly detector on the entire training set $\sDcp$; and the final equality corresponds to the defender learning model parameters $\hat\theta$ that minimize training loss.

-To make this problem more tractable, we make two approximations.
-First, we assume that the defender does not discard any clean points.
-Thus, if all poisoned points are constrained to lie within the feasible set $\sF_\beta$ and therefore evade sanitization, then the defender trains on the entirety of $\sD = \sDc \cup \sDp$. \footnote{This favors the defender, since we do not consider the case in which a savvy attacker might place poisoned points in such a way as to cause the defender to throw out particularly good points in $\sDc$ and therefore learn a bad model.} Second, we replace the 0-1 test error $\Lerr(\hat\theta; \sDtest)$ with its convex surrogate $L(\hat\theta; \sDtest) \eqdef \E_{\sDtest} \ell(\hat\theta; x, y)$, which is continuous and easier to optimize.
-These approximations let us rewrite the above optimization problem as the following:
+To make this problem more tractable, we make three approximations: \begin{enumerate} \item We assume that the defender does not discard any clean points.
+Thus, if all poisoned points are constrained to lie within the feasible set $\sF_\beta$ and therefore evade sanitization, then the defender trains on the entirety of $\sD = \sDc \cup \sDp$. \footnote{This favors the defender, since we do not consider the case in which a savvy attacker might place poisoned points in such a way as to cause the defender to throw out particularly good points in $\sDc$ and therefore learn a bad model.} \item We break the dependence of the feasible set $\sF_\beta$ on the poisoned data $\sDp$ by fixing the anomaly detector $\beta = B(\sDc)$ on the clean data.
+This is a reasonable approximation for the \Ltwo{} and \slab{} defenses, as their feasible sets depend only on the class centroids, which are very stable with respect to small amounts of poisoned data $\sDp$. \item Finally, as is standard, we replace the 0-1 test error $\Lerr(\hat\theta; \sDtest)$ with its convex surrogate $L(\hat\theta; \sDtest) \eqdef \E_{\sDtest} \ell(\hat\theta; x, y)$, which is continuous and easier to optimize. \end{enumerate} These approximations let us rewrite the attacker's goal as the following optimization problem:

+This constrained optimization formulation has been used in prior work (e.g., \citet{steinhardt2017certified}), and despite the approximations, it is still a bilevel problem that is non-convex and intractable to solve exactly \citep{bard1991some, bard1999}.
+Our contribution in this regard is developing more effective and computationally efficient ways of solving it, which will be the focus of \refsec{specific_attacks}.

-This problem is still difficult to solve directly; one issue is that the feasible set $\sF_\beta$ depends on the poisoned data $\sDp$.
-However, because the feasible sets of the \Ltwo{} and \slab{} defenses depend on the class centroids, which are stable with respect to small changes in the poisoned data $\sDp$, we can alternate between optimizing over $\sDp$ for a fixed $\beta$, and then updating $\beta$ to reflect the new $\sDp$ (Algorithm~\ref{alg:constrained-opt}).
+Instead of fixing the feasible set based on only the clean data, $\beta = B(\sDc)$, we can also adopt an iterative optimization approach, where we alternate between optimizing over $\sDp$ for a fixed $\beta$, and then updating $\beta$ to reflect the new $\sDp$ (Algorithm~\ref{alg:constrained-opt}).
 This iterative optimization procedure is guaranteed to make progress so long as the poisoned points $\sDp$ remain valid even after re-fitting $\beta$.
+In \refsec{expt_iterative}, we show that this slightly improves the attacks obtained, though it is not necessary to obtain effective attacks.